captkirk88/zevy-ecs/README.md

 ### Relations

 Relations allow you to create connections between entities with minimal memory overhead.
-The system uses an adaptive hybrid approach where relations can be either component-based (zero overhead for sparse relations) or indexed (for efficient traversal of many relations).
+The system uses an adaptive hybrid approach where relations can be either component-based (minimal overhead for sparse relations) or indexed (for efficient traversal of many relations).

 #### Relation Types